That place…began from the resonance of intersecting points…

 It is important to understand Dormin’s speech.
 Dormin never says that he is capable of reviving Mono.
 Nor does he reveal genuine interest in helping the boy.
 Instead, he points out that bringing the maiden’s soul back is a possibility, all because Wander has the Ancient Sword hanging from his waist.
 Dormin tells Wander that it is the only weapon capable of harming the Colossi and, Lord Emon condemns Wander, saying he had stolen it and used its power to perform the “forbidden ritual.”
 Furthermore, in the ending sequence it is this same blade which creates the cleansing pool of light.
 It is evident, then, that this Ancient Sword was the key used to seal away Dormin in the first place.
 Dormin knows just as much and so is all too willing to let the Wanderer make assumptions.

 Regardless of Dormin’s ability or not to revive the maiden, he leads Wander into thinking that he can and that he will, and he carefully chooses his words so as to make the bargain of slaying the Sixteen sound like a fair exchange.
 Of course Wander has no second guesses; the words he recalled spoken by Emon were mysterious and vague, as if spoken in a riddle.
 Why would he think to associate the power of revival not with Dormin, but with the Land itself?
 Dormin must be the being Emon described.
 If Dormin can control beings of light, it must mean he can control souls, right?
 And why would he think that the Land was forbidden to enter on account of Dormin’s presence, not because of some selfish choice to keep the power of Resurrection a secret?
 He wouldn’t.
 He didn’t.
 Wander falsely associated Emon’s words and so missed the true meaning.
 Emon’s first line, “That place…began from the resonance of intersecting points…” describes the light glancing off the blade of the Ancient Sword and how it—a cursed land—was formed out of its use.
-The second line, “They are memories replaced by ens and naught and etched into stone,” describes how the intersecting points and the curse that they sealed in the Idols and Colossi were forgotten to time.
+The second line, “They are memories replaced by ens and naught and etched into stone,” describes how the intersecting points and the curse they sealed away were forgotten to time.
 The third, “Blood, young sprouts, sky– and the one with the ability to control beings created from light…” describes the blood spilled to defeat Dormin, blood and sprouting things of the Land’s own regenerative power, and a scantly described supernatural being.
 “In that world, it is said that if one should wish it one can bring back the souls of the dead…” does not mean the revival is by the supernatural entity, but by the Land’s very power itself.
 But something is wrong. “[T]o trespass upon that land is strictly forbidden.”
 The darkness which tainted that Eden-like earth is known for its deception; Emon did not go further to describe such a place as he would risk tempting the young generations of his people.
 Keeping it hidden was successful until Wander listened to the tale.

 Wander’s misunderstanding was carried beyond simply misinterpreting Emon’s words.
 By telling Dormin what he understood to be true, he gave the demon all the room it needed to twist up a tale of its own.
 As Dormin has no obligation to revive Mono and, as he sees he will get nothing more out of the bargain by reviving her, it makes little sense that her return to the living was because he honored his end of the pact.
 In fact, her revival would have to be because of the absence of Dormin’s power.
 The Forbidden Lands are a cursed and desolate domain because Dormin’s essence is so widespread.
 It is more than that there are no people.
 The demon’s very occupation of the place has caused it to wither and grow dormant.
 It is as if time has been oppressed into a standstill.
 So, though Mono was indeed revived by the story’s end, Dormin lied about the source of the power, knowing she would come to life anyway if the fragments of his soul were consolidated and the Land liberated.
 Subtle changes in the weather are proportional to the changes seen in both Mono and Wander.
 For every Colossus defeated, the sky grows a little more dark.
 Rain begins to form.
 Winds pick up.
 By the time Wander is battling the Sixteenth, the Lands cannot hold back their return to life any longer and the clouds break loose, unleashing lashing winds and sheets of rain over the battlefield.
 It is during the Epilogue that the rains have ceased and a new sun emerges when wildlife finally returns.